pilleatus/orientdb-tutorial-distributed-database/gitbook/fill_the_db.md

 }
 </code></pre>

-Before printing <tt>c</tt>, a detach is necessary. "*With the detach method all data contained in the object will be copied in the associated object*"[http://orientdb.com/docs/last/Object-Database.html].
+Before printing <tt>c</tt>, a detach is necessary. "*With the detach method all data contained in the document will be copied in the associated object*"[[OrientDB:Detach](http://orientdb.com/docs/last/Object-Database.html#detach)].
 Without detach the the values are <tt>null</tt>.

 ###Remove
+To remove a customer you have to press 'r'.